IdentityServer/Documentation/docs/overview/terminology.md

 They come in two flavours.

 ### Identity scopes
-Identity information (aka claims) about a user, e.g. his name or email address is modeled as a scope in OpenID Connect.
+Requesting identity information (aka claims) about a user, e.g. his name or email address is modeled as a scope in OpenID Connect.

 There is e.g. a scope called `profile` that includes first name, last name, preferred username, gender, profile picture and more.
 You can read about the standard scopes [here](http://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims) and you can create your own scopes in IdentityServer to model your own requirements.

 ### Resource scopes
-Resource scopes in turn identify resources (aka web APIs) - you could have e.g. a scope name `calendar` that represents your calendar API.
+Resource scopes identify web APIs (als called resource servers) - you could have e.g. a scope named `calendar` that represents your calendar API.

 ## Authentication/Token Request
 Clients request token at the OP.
 Depending on the scopes requested, the OP will return an identity token, an access token or both.